hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 Under different prerequisites, heavy use of YAM key can be a good design because it can reduce the number of keys on a keyboard.

+## Starting point 4: Stateless (as far as I can)

+I hate intangible states.
+The downfall of keyboards started when the latching mechanism of Caps Lock key was substituted by LEDs.
+One-shot modifier of QMK is a kind of intangible states.

 ## Other ideas stolen from various keyboards

 - Del key at the left edge